aoloe/scribus-script-repository/scrambling-text/Readme.md

 v3 is the most up to date

+## Licence

+© GPL 2 or later by Gregory Pittman, 2014

 ## Todo

 - [ ] probably merge the three version and keep the best one